2lian/asyncio-for-robotics/tests/README.md

 # Asyncio For Robotics --- For Testing Applications

-The tests in `asyncio_for_robotics` provide practical exemple for setting up similar tests in your ROS 2 or Zenoh applications.
+The tests of `asyncio_for_robotics` are great practical examples.

+For ROS 2 in particular, `test_ros2_pubsub_thrd.py` goes through every subscription method, then triggers and verifies their different outcome.

 You can install the dependencies required to run the tests with: